The Healthcare Horizons programme is helping young people in east London to take the first steps in NHS careers in healthcare and health sciences.

 - Improving careers advice and guidance provided to young people

-The Healthcare Horizons programme is working with secondary schools and colleges within Hackney, Tower Hamlets, Newham and south of Waltham Forest.
+The Healthcare Horizons programme is working with secondary schools and colleges within Hackney, Tower Hamlets, Newham and the south of Waltham Forest.

 Background to the initiative